Tips for Choosing and Evaluating Continuing Education (CE) Courses

 - Learning outcomes—Are they stated?
 Do they indicate specifically what I will be able to do as a result of the program?
 Is the number of learning outcomes reasonable for the length of the program?
 Reviewing this element may help you distinguish broad overview courses from in-depth programs.

 - Faculty credentials—Do stated instructor qualifications lead you to believe a meaningful program will be delivered?
 Is the instructor presenting within his/her area of expertise?
-Does the presenter have a bias toward the products, services or practices associated with the course?

 - Instructional methods—Are they described?
 Do they include active involvement of the audience?